Rent the Brain · API & MCP

 Rent the brain that makes any model or agent start from hard-won experience.
 Ask how to approach a task and get back a proven, sourced way of working — an experienced opinion your model can take or leave — or hand the whole question to a pipeline that answers it, cross-checks itself, and saves the result to your own storage.

 Not a search engine.
-The answer APIs read your question and summarise the web; we hand your model the proven way to do the work— and on the rare topic we've nothing for, we tell it how to research it itself.
+The answer APIs read your question and summarise the web; we hand your model the proven way to do the work.
+On the rare topic we've nothing proven for, we say so — and charge nothing.

 It runs on your own model keys.
-We never see your keys, and your task text is matched in memory and stored nowhere.
+Keys you connect are stored encrypted in your account and used only to make the calls you ask for — never returned to anyone, never used for anything else.
+Your task text is matched in memory and stored nowhere.
 We complement the labs — we don't train models or compete with them.

 POST /api/approach

 Send a task or decision in plain words.
 Get back proven ways of working — with concrete steps — from a curated base.
 You run the work yourself.
-If nothing proven matches, it says so, you're not charged — and it still hands your AI the way to research it well yourself, so you're never empty-handed.
+If nothing proven matches, it says so and you're not charged — because nothing was delivered.

 POST /api/workflows/verified